Trail accessibility reports for certain trails in East Bay Regional Park District parklands

 The pier juts far into Horseshoe Lake, one of Quarry's three lakes, to provide superb fishing opportunities or just a chance to get out onto the water.
 The fishing lakes are regularly stocked with rainbow trout and channel catfish.

 The majority of the Park District's recreation programs are accessible.
 Every two months, the District's activity guide titled Regional in Nature lists dozens of programs ranging from outdoor photography, introduction to fishing, nature study programs, children's summer day camps, and much more.
-A PDF version of the guide can be downloaded online by visiting the Program Guides page or can be requested via mail by calling 1-888-EBPARKS or 1-888-327-2757 (press option 5, then 2, then 1) or the District's TDD Line at 510-633-0460.
+A PDF version of the guide can be downloaded online by visiting the Program Guides page or can be requested via mail by calling 1-888-EBPARKS or 1-888-327-2757 (press option 5, then 2, then 1).
 When registering for a program, be sure to indicate any special need requirements.

 If you would like to coordinate a Naturalist Educational Program, contact the Visitor Center directly for more information on programs offered, application procedures, and deadlines.
 See a list of our Visitor Centers.